Last Updated on October 22, 2022 by Rebecca Lake

 Budgeting often gets a bad reputation but it’s truly your friend, not your enemy.
 So if you’ve avoided budgeting in the past or you look at it as a dreaded chore, it’s time to rethink things.

-Here’s what a budget is really meant to be: a plan for managing your money.
+A budget is simply a plan for managing your money.

 That’s it.
-It’s not this torturous thing that means you can’t have any fun as a family, ever.
+It’s not some torturous thing that means you can’t have any fun ever.
 A budget is just you telling your money where to go each month.

 Learning to love (or at least like) the idea of being in charge of your money is key for living on a tight budget.
 Because there’s only so much money to go around.